 The mechanism is unclear.
 One theory suggests that nerve compression causes local demyelination, which may result in ectopic impulse generation and/or disinhibition of central pain pathways involving the spinal trigeminal nucleus.

 Pain due to trigeminal neuralgia occurs along the distribution of one or more sensory divisions of the trigeminal nerve, most often the maxillary.
 The pain is paroxysmal, lasting seconds up to 2 minutes, but attacks may recur rapidly—as often as 100 times a day.
 It is lancinating, excruciating, and sometimes incapacitating.

-Symptoms are almost pathognomonic.
+Symptoms of trigeminal neuralgia are almost pathognomonic.
 Thus, some other disorders that cause facial pain can be differentiated clinically: